play-co/comet/NOTES.md

 * Copy paste
     - Paste logic needs tightening:
         - need to support prefab instances (currently only duplicate)
+        - single vs multi:
             - if all from same parent, paste into that parent
             - if from different parents, paste into selected parent
 * Cloaking - needs overhaul, perhaps rename to "trash" and "untrash"
     - only root node should be marked, don't walk all child nodes
     - restore node currently brings back too many nodes, needs to be tightened